devdigger/PassVault/README.md

-# Password Manager Web App
+# PassVault - Password Management Web App

 This is a Django-based web application for securely storing and managing passwords.
 It allows users to add, view, edit, and delete password records.